MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 As your hybrid and multicloud resources become part of Azure Resource Manager, they can be managed and governed with Azure tools just as Azure native VMs.

 - **Resource consistency and inventory management:** Organize your hybrid resources using [Azure scopes of management](https://docs.microsoft.com/en-us/azure/role-based-access-control/scope-overview) and to locally organize them into a [taxonomy](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json).
-Apply tags to your non Azure deployments to add additional context that is relevant for your operations.
+Apply tags to your non-Azure deployments to add additional context that is relevant for your operations.
 - **Agent Provisioning:** Define a strategy for provisioning the Azure Arc-enabled servers and for agent secret management.
 Consider the level and method of automation for [bulk enrollment](https://docs.microsoft.com/en-us/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
 Consider how to structure [pilot and production deployments](https://docs.microsoft.com/en-us/azure/azure-arc/servers/plan-at-scale-deployment) and establish a formal plan that takes into account the scope and plan for a deployment including objectives, selection criteria, success criteria, training plans, rollback and risks.
 - **Agent Management:** The Connected Machine Agent plays a critical role in your hybrid operations as it enables you to manage your Windows and Linux machines hosted outside of Azure and enforce governance policies, it is important to implement solutions that keep track of unresponsive agents.
 - **Agent Security permissions:** Secure access to the Connected Machine agent